The rule.

 What it requires.

 Whitepaper as source of truth.
-Every claim about the asset — tokenomics, yield mechanism, redemption rights, risk profile, custody arrangement, jurisdiction, token utility — has to be backed by something in the whitepaper.
-If the whitepaper doesn’t say it, the marketing communication can’t say it.
+Every claim — tokenomics, yield, redemption rights, risk profile, custody, jurisdiction, utility — must be backed by the whitepaper.
+If the whitepaper doesn’t say it, the marketing can’t.

 No upgrade in marketing.
-Marketing teams often soften, simplify, or upgrade whitepaper language to make it more conversion-friendly.
 “Variable yield, target 4–6%” in the whitepaper becomes “Earn up to 6% APY” on the landing page.
 That gap fails Article 99 and Article 88 simultaneously.

 Common violations.